 The paths of engineering and economics/management -- the two college majors I pursued -- crossed again 10 years since graduation, when I served as Finance Chair for IEEE's flagship conference on signal processing -- ICASSP'07.
 Later I served as Vice President - Finance of the IEEE Signal Processing Society (2010-2012).

 I have been the Principal Investigator or Co-PI for several basic and advanced research projects funded by the Department of Defense on information security and forensics.
 Learn more from my research page.

-A recent 3-year NSF effort of "Fashion," or Forensic Hash for Assured Cyber-based Sensing and Communications, aims at exploring the synergy between multimedia hashing and non-intrusive forensics [UMD news].
+Several recent grants have explored micro signals for digital forensics, as mentioned under the "Current Projects" above.
+Before that, a 3-year NSF effort of "Fashion," or Forensic Hash for Assured Cyber-based Sensing and Communications, aims at exploring the synergy between multimedia hashing and non-intrusive forensics [UMD news].
 Earlier, I had a 3-year NSF effort focuses on addressing physical-layer challenges through cross-layer approaches to wireless secure communications, dubbed as the CLAWS effort [UMD news], and my research on "Signal Processing Approaches for Multimedia Security and Information Protection" was sponsored by NSF through a 5-year CAREER award program ('02-'07) [E@M Magazine news]).
 Learn more about our earlier reserach on Embedded Digital Fingerprints funded by the basic research program by the U.S. Depeartment of Defense.